CULTURAL AWARENESS & COMMUNITY BUILDING

 What Are Heritage Months?

 - Heritage and History Months celebrate the customs, values, and traditions of different cultures, examining the issues and struggles of different communities as well as affirming their contributions to society.
 Heritage/History months are important in providing intentional space for teaching, learning and reflection.
-Each month, we celebrate the identities and histories of members of Georgia State’s global communities through vibrant performances, lectures, and activities that celebrate our rich cultural diversity and help us understand our shared history.
-Please take note of the signature heritage months that will be celebrated this coming academic year
+Each month, we celebrate the identities and histories of members of Georgia State’s global communities through vibrant performances, lectures and activities that celebrate our rich cultural diversity and help us understand our shared history.

 How to get involved?